to9/PiSmartCenter/README.md

 ## Description

-Desktop weather stations have real time weather display.
+This PiSmartCenter project is written in Qt/QML.
+It is have real time info display.
 Can run on the raspberry pi.
-This PiSmartCenter project is written in Qt/QML.

 ## View